sokold/fastlane-meta-translator/README.md

 # fastlane metadata translator

-[fastlane](https://fastlane.tools/) is a great tool for iOS build and release automation. especially when you have multiply localizations. fastlane metadata translator is a tool to help you translate the metadata to other lanuages with Google Translate.
+[fastlane](https://fastlane.tools/) is a great tool for iOS building and release automation. especially when you have multiple localizations. fastlane metadata translator is a tool to help you translate the metadata to other lanuages with Google Translate.

 ## Requirements: